51Degrees/specifications/pipeline-specification/reference-implementation-notes.md

 the target class constructors, of which there are usually several.

-It's not usually very easy to establish the default value of a configuration item that can be set in a builder, since it can be set in the target class, a superclass of that target class, the builder or a superclass of the builder.
+It's not usually very easy to establish the default value of a configuration item that can be set in a builder, since it might be set in the target class, a superclass of that target class, the builder or a superclass of the builder.

 This could be resolved by simplifying the constructors and defining a standard